EduardoZepeda/coffee-bytes-hugo/content/posts/examen-certificacion-azure-az-900-mi-experiencia/index.en.md

 - Eduardo Zepeda
 ---

-On Saturday, August 6, 2022 I sat for and passed my Microsoft Azure AZ-900 certification exam.
+On Saturday, August 6, 2022 I sat for and approved my Microsoft Azure AZ-900 certification exam.

 ## What does AZ-900 certification consist of?